bindhu0404/YOLO-Vehicle-Speed-Estimator/README.md

 -Speed is estimated based on the movement over time.

 -Annotated video output is displayed with bounding boxes and speed labels.

+# Tech Stack

+Python

+OpenCV (for video processing and annotation)

+YOLOv10 (for object detection and tracking)

+NumPy (for numerical computations)